hasanen/wpcli/README.md

 Then start the containers

     docker-compose up -d

+**Note**: On the first time, go to `http://localhost:8080` and go through wordpress' installation wizard.

-And access to irb
+Access to irb

     docker exec -it wpcli_wpcli_1 /wpcli/bin/irb

-Using the client
+Use the client

     Wpcli::Client.new("/var/www/html").run "user list"